Journalism

 Citizen Journalism

-is based upon public citizens playing an active role in the process of
+active role in the process of

 disseminating news and information.